byu-oit/frontend-template-nuxt/README.md

 3) Subscribe the application you just made to the OpenID-Userinfo - v1 API.
 4) Generate sandbox keys (you can generate production keys later).
 5) Create the following parameters in parameter store: `/APPLICATION-NAME/oauth_client_id` and `/APPLICATION-NAME/callback_url`.
 The `oauth_client_id` is the client ID of the application you just made in WSO2 and the `callback_url` is the callback URL you created with that WSO2 application.
 Make sure the values are type String, not StringList or SecureString.
+6) In ServiceNow, create a new standard change template and be sure to give it an alias.

 ## Project Setup